Far Infrared Thermal Therapy,

 d) Suitable health care practitioners

-should be consulted with throughout the journey
+be consulted on the healing journey to recovery

 When reading the American NCI document below,

-please keep in mind that these American methods are
+please keep in mind that these American methods are really

-really crude, and even involve probes which can
+crude, and even involve probes which can

 burn the body.
 Side effects using American methods